skyssolutions/lynxchan/src/be/Readme.md

 * `disableEmail`(Boolean): silently disables sending any e-mails from the server.
 * `noReportCaptcha`(Boolean): disables the need for captcha when reporting.
 * `reportCategories`(Array): array with possible report categories.
+* `autoMediaBan`(Boolean): if enabled, when a mod deletes media through content actions, the files will immediately be globally hash banned.
 * `defaultTheme`: default theme to be put into the body of all pages the final product of this setting consists of something like class="theme_x".
 The front-end's theme scripts must be compatible with it.
 * `trashLimitDays`(Number): how many days trashed posts live before being automatically deleted.
 If none if set, the trash bin is entirely disabled and posts are always immediately deleted.
 * `wsPort`(Number): port to be used for notification web socket.
 Can't be any of the other ports used.